Theoretical Foundations of Conformal Prediction: Alternative characterizations of exchangeability

 Analogously, if $\cZ = \R$ and the random vector $(Z_1,\dots,Z_n)$ has a joint density $f$ (with respect to Lebesgue measure on $\R^n$), then this joint distribution is exchangeable if and only if

 \paragraph{Conditioning on the order statistics.} For this next interpretation, we will consider the special case of real-valued random variables, $\cZ=\R$.
 In this setting, we define the order statistics $Z_{(1)}\leq \dots \leq Z_{(n)}$ as the sorted values of the vector $(Z_1,\dots,Z_n)$.
-In the simple setting where these $n$ values are distinct almost surely, exchangeability implies that, conditioning on the order statistics, the random vector $(Z_1,\dots,Z_n)$ is equally likely to be any one of the $n!$ many unique permutations of the order statistics.
+In the simple setting where these $n$ values are distinct almost surely, exchangeability implies that, conditioning on the order statistics, the random vector $(Z_1,\dots,Z_n)$ is equally likely to be any one of the $n!$ unique permutations of the order statistics.
 More generally, without assuming that the $Z_i$'s are necessarily distinct, we can calculate the distribution of $(Z_1,\dots,Z_n)$, conditional on the order statistics, as

 placing mass $\frac{1}{n!}$ on each of the $n!$ (potentially non-unique) possible orderings of the order statistics $(Z_{(1)},\dots,Z_{(n)})$.
 To put it more simply, we can say that conditional on the unordered collection of values in the sequence, the order in which they appear is simply a random shuffle.
-(Here and throughout the book, we will use the notation $\delta_z$ to denote the delta function at a value $z$, i.e., the probability distribution that places probability $1$ on the value $z$.)

 We next highlight an important consequence of this equivalent characterization: under exchangeability of $Z_1,\dots,Z_n$, it must hold that

 (i.e., each individual entry $Z_i$ is equally likely to be any one of the $n$ order statistics), and consequently,